Summary Guide forHeavy and Tractor-Trailer Truck Drivers in California

 Employers pay long-distance Truck Drivers primarily by the mile.
 The per-mile rate varies greatly from employer to employer and may depend on the type of cargo they are hauling.
 Some Drivers are paid a percentage of each load’s revenue.
 Earnings increase with seniority, miles driven, and the size and type of truck driven.

-The median wage in 2016 for Heavy Truck Drivers in California is $42,797 annually, or $20.58 hourly.
+The median wage in 2016 for Heavy Truck Drivers in California was $42,797 annually, or $20.58 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Generally, Heavy Truck Drivers are provided with medical, dental, disability, and life insurance, and retirement plans.
 Union Drivers may receive benefits, but they are negotiated by their union representatives.